Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 * Append to the given configuration string one of the following strings:
   * `+lat_ts=60` This sets the *latitude of true scale* for a Mercator projection.
 The closer you get to the polar regions the more the map will be skewed horizontally in comparison to the vertical scale.
 At the *latitude of true scale* (usually 0 for the equator) the scales are equal.
   * `+k_0=0.3` (**Source:** [gmane.comp.gis.qlandkartegt](http://article.gmane.org/gmane.comp.gis.qlandkartegt.user/2688))  This is an additional scale factor on the normal scale.
 A value of 1.0 will have no effect.
 Try to increase or decrease the given value to get the wanted result

+## Does QMS support the use of single Garmin-style map tiles?

+A map in the Garmin format consists of single map tiles plus a so-called _type file_ which describes how the elements in the map should be displayed.
+The map tiles for a given area are typically packed together with a type file into a special container format.
+A typical name for such a container file is _gmapsupp_xxx.img_.

+QMS does support maps loaded from gmapsupp container files.
+It doesn't allow the use of single tiles.

 ## How to use Russian military and similar raster maps with QMapShack?

 **Source:** Newsgroup thread [sourceforge.net/p/qlandkartegt](https://sourceforge.net/p/qlandkartegt/mailman/message/34518807/)